 - I appreciate it when you do yoga poses with me.

 - Thank you for giving me a goodnight hug.
-It is one of the favorite parts of my day.
+It is one of my favorite parts of the day.

 - I love how much ice cream makes you happy!